Age Discrimination Issues in the Workplace

 When the House of Representatives voted unanimously to repeal the Social Security earnings cap in an amendment to the 2000 “Senior Citizens’ Freedom To Work Act,” their rationale was that removing the previous earnings limit would enable more older Americans to return to work.

 About 18.8% of people over the age of 65 worked in 2016, according to the Pew Research Council.
 The National Council on Aging reports that, by 2019, over 40% of people over the age of 55 are expected to be working.
 This will constitute 25% of the U.S. labor force.

 In addition to being considered "old," experienced candidates are sometimes considered to be more of an expense (higher salary, pension, benefits costs, etc.) than a younger applicant would be.

 This isn’t uncommon, and the numbers are sobering.
-If you’re middle-aged, or even younger, keep in mind that you are not alone:
+If you’re middle-aged or even younger, keep in mind that you're not alone:

 - Workers over the age of 45 are unemployed longer than younger workers.

 - By 2024, the number of employees over 55 years of age will reach 41 million, compared to 27 million in 2008.

 - More older workers are considering postponing retirement and continuing to work.